-Ganesh Chaturthi 2018: Look on fleek with style tips from our Bollywood divas! - In.com
+Ganesh Chaturthi 2018: Look on fleek with style tips from our Bollywood divas! - in.com

 A post shared by Shraddha (@shraddhakapoor) on

-Who said you can’t look sexy in desi apparel?
+Who said you can’t look sexy in semi-desi apparel?
 A palazzo pant with a long strappy top is all you need.

 View this post on Instagram